faizansaghir/Docker-Kubernetes-The-Practical-Guide/Readme.md

   - We can specify if an image can be public or private.
 Official images like `python` and `node` need authentication and other process for upload while custom images do not
   - To push an image to Docker Hub use `docker push <image_name>` or in case of repository other than Docker Hub `docker push <repository_name>:<image_name>`
   - To push an image to Docker Hub, we need to create an account in DockerHub, create a repository for that image repository or group and while creating image, we need to follow convention for tag as `<username>/<repository_name>:<tag>` eg: `docker push faizansaghir/bmi-calculator:latest`
+  - We can either do `docker pull` to pull the image, this will update the latest tag image if any new push has been made
+  - We can also use `docker run <image_name>` to pull an image if not present locally and run a container.
+However, this will only pull latest changes if not already present in local.
+If the image is present on local, it will not check for latest update, rather it will use the one available
 - **Authenticating Local for DockerHub**
   - To login and authenticate your local system to Docker repository, use `docker login`
   - To logout your user from local, use `docker logout`